comp-phys-marc/distributed-emulator/README.md

 ## Bill C-27: Canada's First AI Legislation

-Note that steps are being taken to make this software compliant with [Bill C-27](https://www.nortonrosefulbright.com/en-ca/knowledge/publications/55b9a0bd/bill-c-27-canadas-first-artificial-intelligence-legislation-has-arrived) and the details will be provided here shortly.
+Note that steps are being taken to make this software compliant with [Bill C-27](https://www.nortonrosefulbright.com/en-ca/knowledge/publications/55b9a0bd/bill-c-27-canadas-first-artificial-intelligence-legislation-has-arrived).

+These steps fall into the following categories:

+### Establishing measures to manage anonymized data

+- On May 5th, 2022 suggested passwords, user and project names were [removed](https://github.com/comp-phys-marc/distributed-emulator/commit/4d227d0cc1564ee7370dd9b8d32f138c142e01aa) from the documentation

+### Conducting an impact assessment to determine if the AI system is “high-impact” (a threshold that will eventually be defined by regulations)

+- TBD

+### Maintaining general records of steps taken to meet compliance requirements and that describe how impact assessment conclusions are reached

+- TBD

 # Modules